 Usually, the bigger the store, the bigger the selection.
 Victoria Sports Main Store and Murasaki Sports Ogawamachi Store (specializing in snowboards) on the north side of the street probably have the biggest selections.
 Victoria Sports in particular often has a large “outlet” or discount section where you can get reasonably priced jackets and pants.

 Don’t be afraid to ask for specific items at the smaller stores if you don’t immediately see what you’re looking for.
 As mentioned previously, a lot of the shops are owned by the same company, so the staff will often sprint out the door and return a few moments later with the item from a sister store.

 Ski and snowboard shops in Tokyo start to mark down the prices of gear from about mid-January, but the more serious discounting happens from March onward.
 March 31st is the end of the financial year for most businesses, so lots of stores hold end-of-financial-year sales with 20% to 30% off most gear.
 If you’re buying something pricey, you can try your hand at bargaining.
 However, even with the steep discounts, you may still find better deals online.

-You can buy gear during the warmer months, but a few shops convert to selling surfboards and gear for the beach with the skis and snowboards in storage.
+You can buy gear during the warmer months, but a few shops (London Sports included) convert to selling summer sports equipment with the skis and snowboards in storage.

 October and November are also good months to pick up a deal as stores look to clear stock from the previous season.